esmaeelE/SysAdmin/topics/archive.md

 #### We have a directory structure here in original tar file.

 Runing below command with gnu tar, remove original directory strucrure and extract all contents in the root of **lpic1_eng_new**
+Using `--strip-components=1` without extra dot at the end.

 ```
 mkdir lpic1_eng_new